 Field Secretary Mrs. R. Crofton Held

-Committee Chairs Clothing: Ms. Sara Baker; Horse Shows: Mrs. William Kenny; Hunt Ball: Mr. & Mrs. Paul Opdyke and Mrs. Heidi O'Connor; Hunter Paces: Mrs. Richard Long; Kennel Kids: Ms. Sara Baker; Membership: Mrs. R. Crofton Held; Newsletter: Ms. Donna Johnson, Mrs. R. Crofton Held, Dr. Susan Funk; Social: Ms. Donna Johnson; Sponsorships: Mrs. R. Crofton Held, Ms. Sara Baker, Mrs. David Daussin, Mrs. John Fraser, Mrs. William Harlor; Trails: Mr. Richard Long; Webpage: Mrs. Heidi O'Connor
+Committee Chairs Clothing: Ms. Heidi O'Connor; Horse Shows: Mrs. William Kenny; Hunt Ball: Ms. Heidi O'Connor; Hunter Paces: Ms. Karen Martin; Kennel Kids: Ms. Sara Baker; Membership: Mrs. R. Crofton Held; Newsletter: Ms Heidi O'Connor; Sponsorships: Mrs. R. Crofton Held; Trails: Mr. Richard Long; Webpage: Ms. Heidi O'Connor

 Colors The colors of the Bedford County Hunt are gold and brown.
 Hunt Colors are awarded annually by the Bedford County Hunt Masters of Foxhounds to members who hunt regularly and have demonstrated that they are an asset to the club.